Curve counting via stable objects in derived categories of Calabi-Yau 4-folds

-In particular, $P^t_{0,\beta}(\gamma)=P_{0,\beta}(\gamma)$ is independent of the choice of $t>0$. \end{conj} As in our previous papers~\cite{CMT1, CMT2}, the conjecture is based on a heuristic argument given in Section~\ref{heuristic argument}, where we verify it assuming the CY 4-fold $X$ to be `ideal', i.e. curves in $X$ deform in some family of expected dimensions and have expected generic properties.
+In particular, $P^t_{0,\beta}=P_{0,\beta}$ is independent of the choice of $t>0$. \end{conj} As in the previous paper~\cite{CMT2}, the conjecture is based on a heuristic argument given in Section~\ref{heuristic argument}, where we verify it assuming the CY 4-fold $X$ to be `ideal', i.e. curves in $X$ deform in some family of expected dimensions and have expected generic properties.

 The conjectural formula (\ref{intro:WCF}) can be expressed in terms of generating series as follows.
 Set